This telescope glossary is designed to help you understand any acronyms or terms you may not be familiar with when reading our articles.

 Focal length (eyepieces)

-The focal length of an eyepiece determines the magnification of the telescope you are using the eyepiece in.
-The shorter the focal length, the more magnification.
+The focal length of an eyepiece determines the magnification it provides when used with a telescope.
+The shorter the focal length, the more the magnification.
 Magnification is also dependant on the telescope’s focal length.
 To calculate magnification, just divide the focal length of your telescope by that of the eyepiece.

 Focal ratio